Wuddes/Joern/README.md

 # Joern
 Sourcecode for Joern, the attention attraction device.
-The idea was to create a Arduino based tabledevice for sending signals to the user if predefined cases occur.
+The idea was to create an arduinobased tabledevice for sending signals to the user if predefined cases occur.